 * * *

 While maintaining these Kantian insights, I would now like to digress into deconstruction.
 Many people tend to understand Jacques Derrida through “meaning effects” where the meaning of words are not completely stable (this is a popular American interpretation of Derrida—even renown French thinkers like Bruno Latour falls into this category).
-Certainly, I have introduced this idea many times throughout my previous posts by showing how the meaning of words depends on context and are always deferred through time.
+Certainly, I have introduced this idea many times throughout my previous posts by showing how the meaning of words depends on context and are always deferred and changes through time.
 What I would like to add to this argument is the problem of communication and interpretation in relationship with spacetime that Derrida always emphasized on in numerous texts (I wrote about this here).
 As a reader, the encounter of language is the encounter of the in itself.

 Derrida’s emphasizes on communication to point out a misalignment of communication between two people.
 Language functions like this Kantian in itself where our interpretations of words consists of this categorization of meaning through the play of difference.
 This is why there are infinite ways of reading a book or interpretation to any events.
 It is like how you are reading this text trying to understand what I am trying to say.
 Language is what humans have in common with each other.
 Yet, language is also the gap that functions as the communication between two people.
 For Derrida, the way we interpret any forms of language is profoundly influenced by the way the person experiences time (such as their own history).